Reef Nutrition Tigger-Pods® - 6 oz.

 Tigger-Pods are wonderful little creatures, full of energy, fun to watch, and great food for your reef tank.
 When you receive your shipment, there are some steps you can take that will help ensure their health and survival.

-Open bottle cap and remove the inside liner.
+Open bottle cap and remove the inside liner, if there is one.
 Let the bottle stand at room temp for 2 hours to allow the temperature to rise.
 The Tigger-Pods can be poured directly into your refugium and/or main tank.
-They can live several weeks in the bottle, as long as they are fed and the bottle is open to the air.
+We recommend that you add copepods after lights out.
+Turn off all pumps, add the copepods and wait 30 minutes before returning your system to normal function.
+Since some of the copepods will cling to the side of the bottle after pouring, make sure to rinse the remainders out with clean saltwater so that you get every last animal.

 Tigger-Pods feed on microalgae and we recommend feeding them with Phyto-Feast.
 Phyto-Feast can be dosed directly into both your refugium and main tank.
-The recommended feeding rate is 1 to 5 drops per gallon each day, depending on the bio-density of your reef tank.
+The recommended feeding rate is 1 TSP per 100 gallons for a display tank without refugium or 1 TSP per 25 gallons when dosing to the refugium.
+This can be done each day, depending on the bio-density of your reef tank.
+Add the dose near a powerhead or wavemaker to disperse the concentrate when adding to the display.
+When adding the dose to the refugium, mix it with some tank water to homogenize and then pour it in.

 Longer Term Storage